Kingdom of Cygnar

 The nations which would later constitute modern Cygnar; Caspia, Midar, and Thuria, were devoted to the worship of Menoth with the exception of Morrdh.
 After the Time of the Burning Sky some of the descendants of Cinot founded the kingdom of Morrdh north of Caspia in what would later be known as the Thornwood Forest.
 With the defeat of the Molgur the Morridianes stopped their worship of Menoth and began practicing necromancy, infernalism, and entered an alliance with the dragon Ethrunbal.
 4a

-After the ascension and widespread worship of the Twins, a final conflict with Midar in 1500 BR ended the reign of Morrdh.
+After the ascension and widespread worship of the Twins in 1894 BR, a final conflict with Midar in 1500 BR ended the reign of Morrdh.
 1a The conflict created a diaspora of Morridianes into the rural regions of Cygnar and left a cultural scar upon the Cygnaran people.
 Morridianes are still addressed with suspicion and the profane evils that took place in the Thornwood during the time of Morrdh still compels profound wickedness to occur there.

 The spreading worship of Thamar, Morrow, destruction of Morrdh, and the rise of scions and ascendants brought about the prosecution of Thamarites and Morrowans in those areas that were dominated by devotion to Menoth.
 While the scions of Thamar and ascendants of Morrow, such as chaplain alchemist Solovin and potentional plague doctor Remel performed miracles 1e 1f witnesses were scarce.
 Menoth’s scrutators questioned the validity of Thamar’s and Morrow’s divinity until they convened with Morrowan leaders at the Divinium, their holy place of worship.
 1f